Bechibech/Bechibech/README.md

 ## Hi there 👋

-Im studying computer science and working towards a future in software development
+I'll a fully fledged software engineer January 2026 and working towards a future in software development